Last Updated on March 31, 2021 by Tanmay Sarkar

 1. Rear Receiver Hitch

 This is the most commonly used hitch.
 It has a square receiver tube that can be used on a variety of platforms.
 You can mount it directly to the rear frame of the vehicle.

 2. Front Mount Hitch

 This type of hitch is similar to the receiver hitch but it is bolted directly to the front frame.
-It can be used for many types of applications such as to insert a cargo carrier, install a snowplow, use it as a spare tire mount or use it to park the trailer into small space.
+It can be used for many types of applications such as to insert a cargo carrier, install a snowplow, use it as a spare tire mount or use it to park the trailer in a small space.
 Like This One.

 3. 5th Wheel Hitch

 It is mounted into the bed of the truck over the rear axle.
 You can haul a travel trailer on it.
 Here the coupling is a part of the hitch. the kingpin of the trailer is received on the hitch and the hitch safely holds it with its jaw mechanism.